Blueberry pie

-Blueberry pie is a pie with a blueberry filling.
+Blueberry pie is a fruit pie with a blueberry filling.
 Blueberry pie is readily made because it does not require pitting or peeling of fruit.
 It usually has a top and bottom crust.
 The top crust can be circular, but the pie can also have a crumble crust or no top crust.
 Blueberry pies are often eaten in the summertime when blueberries are in season in the Northern Hemisphere.